laszlowaty/WebClient/README.md

-MUD Web Client for http://www.killer-mud.pl/
+MUD Web Client used on http://www.killer-mud.pl/

+If you are a MUD developer/admin, you can grab a copy of this repo and follow the steps below your own copy of a Web Client that players can use to connect to your game.

 # Usage